 No one can predict when and how your labour will begin.
-Most women will recognize labour because of certain tell-tale signs.
-It’s normal at that point to feel excited or scared.
+Most women will recognize labour because of certain telltale signs, such as contractions or their waters breaking.
+It’s normal at that point to feel excited or anxious.

 Passing the mucus plug

-The mucus plug, which blocks the cervix during pregnancy, is made of thick secretions sometimes tinged with blood.
-You may lose your mucus plug without even realizing it several days before you give birth or during labour.
-It’s also possible to lose it in stages.
+The mucus plug, which blocks the cervix during pregnancy, is made of thick, jelly-like substance sometimes tinged with blood.
+You may lose your mucus plug several days before you give birth or during labour.
+You can even lose it in several stages.

-If you do notice it, don’t be too quick to jump to conclusions.
+If you lose your mucus plug, don’t be too quick to jump to conclusions.
 This doesn’t necessarily mean labour has started.
 You will need to wait for other signs.

-At the end of pregnancy it can be difficult to distinguish between normal vaginal discharge and amniotic fluid (see Possible types of discharge).
+At the end of pregnancy it can be difficult to distinguish between normal vaginal discharge and amniotic fluid (see Telling the difference between the types of discharge).
 Generally with amniotic fluid, there will be enough to soak a sanitary pad.

 What should I do?

-When your water breaks, you should head for the hospital or birthing centre, even if you have no contractions.
+When your water breaks, you should go to the hospital or birthing centre, even if you have no contractions.

-The staff will make sure your baby is doing well and will check whether your membranes did actually rupture, or if it is merely vaginal discharge, which tends to be heavier at the end of pregnancy.
+The staff will make sure your baby is doing well.
+They will also check whether your membrane did actually rupture, or if you simply have vaginal discharge, which tends to be heavier at the end of pregnancy.

 Labour will likely start in the hours after your water breaks.
-If the contractions still haven’t begun or if you are a carrier of streptococcus (also called group B or BGS), labour may need to be induced.
+If the contractions still haven’t begun or if you are a carrier of group B streptococcus (also called GBS), labour may need to be induced (see Inducing labour).